tristan-sebens/metl/readme.md

 ### **Building a metadata `DataMap`**

 We will also need to be able to extract the appropriate tag metadata from each Tuff1 tag.
 In our simple use-case, the necessary metadata will be limited to the make and model of the tag.
-We'll expect that the user will provide the tag # in the `meta` data.frame.
+We'll expect that the user will provide the tag # in the `meta` `data.frame`.

 ``` r